President and Chief Executive Officer

 Executive Vice President Sales & Marketing

-Justin Lampropoulos is the Executive Vice President of Europe, the Middle East and Africa (EMEA).
-He began his career in medical device technology as a member of Merit's sales organization.
-Since 2010, he has led Merit Medical EMEA from its European business headquarters in Maastricht, The Netherlands before returning to Utah to lead the US commercial organization in addition to global marketing and strategy.
-Lampropoulos was recognized as one of the "40 Medtech Innovators Under 40" by Medical Device and Diagnostic Industry magazine.
-He is academy trained in commercial aeronautics, holding advanced certifications both as an instructor and commercial pilot.
+Justin Lampropoulos is the Executive Vice President Sales & Marketing.
+He began his career in medical device technology as a member of Merit’s sales organization.
+Most recently, he spent five years leading Merit’s Europe, Middle East, and Africa (EMEA) business from Maastricht, The Netherlands before returning to Utah to lead the US commercial organization in addition to global marketing and strategy.
+Lampropoulos was recognized as one of the "40 Medtech Innovators Under 40" by Medical Device and Diagnostic Industry magazine, a national publication, as part of "Generation Next."
 Lampropoulos completed postgraduate studies at Oxford University’s Saïd Business School in Oxford, England in strategic management and is an alumnus of Harvard Business School.

 Chief Operating Officer